solo-io/gloo/docs/content/guides/dev_portal/_index.md

 {{< /highlight >}}

-Note that we also added `api-key` to the headers allowed by our CORS configuration. `api-key` is the name of the header that Gloo inspects for an API key.
+Note that we also added `api-key` to the headers allowed by our CORS configuration. `api-key` is the name of the header that Gloo Edge inspects for an API key.
 The interactive documentation will send requests with that header to the service.

 ##### Note on CORS
 We need the CORS configuration because the portal app is served from `localhost:1234`, but the interactive API document sends requests to `localhost:8080`.
 Without it, the request violated the same-origin security policy.
-The CORS configuration allows your browser and Gloo to validate the cross-origin request.
+The CORS configuration allows your browser and Gloo Edge to validate the cross-origin request.

 #### Update our OpenAPI document
-Next we need to update our API specification in order to account for the changes we just made, so let's go back to the details page for our API in the Gloo Enterprise UI.
+Next we need to update our API specification in order to account for the changes we just made, so let's go back to the details page for our API in the Gloo Edge Enterprise UI.
 The UI provides an OpenAPI editor that we can use to update our document.
 You can open it by clicking the "Open editor" button in the lower left corner.

 We need to add these attributes too the root object: